Universality in driven open quantum matter: Overarching principles in- and out of equilibrium

 \subsection{Classical and quantum symmetries of the Keldysh action: symmetry breaking vs.~conservation laws}

-A global unitary continuous symmetry of a closed system entails the existence of a conserved charge via the Noether theorem~\cite{Zinn-Justin}.
+A global unitary continuous symmetry of a closed system entails the existence of a conserved charge via the Noether theorem \cite{Zinn-Justin}.
 When the closed system consists of two subsystems, i.e., the actual system of interest and a bath, there is a fundamental distinction as to whether Noether charge can or cannot be transferred between the system of interest and the bath.
 In the Keldysh formalism, after integrating out the bath, the former case is referred to as a \textit{classical symmetry,} while the latter case realizes a \textit{quantum symmetry.} The distinction between these two types of symmetry becomes important whenever one deals with an open system, irrespective of whether it is driven or not.
+Here, we introduce these two types of symmetry first for the example of an underlying continuous $\mathrm{U}(1)$ symmetry, which allows us to obtain an intuitive physical picture in terms of conservation laws.
+However, as we discuss further below, these concepts immediately carry over to other types of continuous and discrete symmetries.